Kometa-Team/Kometa/docs/defaults/movie/seasonal.md

 # Seasonal Collections

-The `seasonal` Default Metadata File is used to dynamically create seasonal collections based on holidays .
+The `seasonal` Default Collection File is used to dynamically create seasonal collections based on holidays .

 ![](../images/seasonal.png)